 Suggestions

 For future implementation, we can include the concept of complementary stocks as a constraint.
-For this improvement its necessary to work previously with the dataset in order to include a new feature “the relationship between stocks” (positive or negative).
+For this improvement, its necessary to work previously with the dataset in order to include a new feature “the relationship among stocks” (positive or negative).